moromis/discord-channel-playlist-bot/README.md

 #### `config.json`

 This file contains configurable values that change the behavior of the bot.
+Rename the `config.placeholder.json` file that comes with the project to `config.json` and replace the placeholder values if you'd like to.

 ##### Playlist behavior